 If you tried, but cannot get your W-2 (or an equivalent document) in time, then give a signed statement including ALL the following items:

-- The amount of income earned from work.
+- The amount of income earned from work for the requested tax year.

 - The sources of that income.